Coat of Arms Nigtevecht

 Unconfirmed histories

-Lower nobility title "Heer" or "Jonkheer" = Young Lord, but often uses as Sir.
+Lower nobility title "Heer" or "Jonkheer" = Young Lord, but often used as Sir

-There are more stories associated to the name Nigtevecht for which I haven't found proof.
-One if this is that a naval vessel called "the Nigtevecht" ended up in the army of one of the Kings of England together wit a vessel called "The Vreeland".
-However I found old recordings of ships loaned from the Dutch to English Kings no evidence of this, nor being ceased by the English Kings.
-This would also be impossible because the VOC ships where merchant vessels, not naval ship.
-There were VOC ships called Nigtevecht, Vreeland and Breukelen around 1650, this information can easily be found.
+There are more stories associated with the name Nigtevecht for which I have found no proof.
+One of these is that a naval vessel called "the Nigtevecht" ended up in the fleet of one of the Kings of England together with a vessel called "The Vreeland".
+However, I found old records of ships loaned from the Dutch to English kings but no evidence of this, nor of them being seized by the English.
+This must be incorrect because VOC ships were merchant vessels, not naval ships.
+There were VOC ships called Nigtevecht, Vreeland, and Breukelen around 1650; this information is easy to find.
+There was also a vessel captured by the English Navy called the "Hilversum", which was then incorporated into the English Navy.
+Oddly, that bears the name of the place where I was born.

 Tracing historical information

-In the year 2000 I read a lot more about the history of the "van Nigtevecht" family maintained by someone in Weesp with the same family name.
+In the year 2000 I read a lot about the history of the "van Nigtevecht" family maintained by someone in Weesp with the same family name.
 The information on this personal website seems lost.
-I read a lot of details here with reference to archives which I cannot trace on the web.
+I read a lot of details here with reference to archives no longer available on the web.
 It may be available within in old historical paper archives held by Dutch authorities and organisations.
+We have to remember that what's available on the web is only a small portion of all the historical documents.
+Much of the material can only be traced via extensive research visiting places and requesting copies, if allowed.

-We think the internet can give us correct information, but this depends on what has been transferred from the old paper archives and can be searched on.
-Converting it all is sheer impossible due to the enormous effort and excessive cost involved.
+We think the internet can give us correct information, but this depends on what has been transferred from old paper archives, if not lost during conflicts.
+I discovered that even AI gives often the wrong information "reading" wrong, speculative or unverified documents.
+Converting all paper history is sheer impossible due to the enormous effort and excessive cost involved, but a lot has become available thanks to scanning and people's interest in genealogy.

 Site Logo